Questions and answers

 Yes.
 For example, an Electrician (Endorsed Hazardous Areas) registration class holder must also hold an Electrician registration class and have a current practising licence.

-How have the Endorsed Supervision registration class work limits changed?
+What are the Endorsed Supervision registration class work limits?

-Under the 2025 Registration Notice the endorsed Supervision registration class is required to supervise more than 2 persons at one time to carry out PEW (except if you are an Electrical Inspector).
-This includes supervision of trainees with Limited Certificates, people working under supervision, and licenced electrical workers working outside their limits.
+Under the 2025 Registration Notice, you must hold the Endorsed Supervision registration class to supervise more than 2 persons at one time to carry out PEW (except if you are an Electrical Inspector).
+This includes supervision of trainees with Limited Certificates, people working under supervision, and licensed electrical workers working outside their limits.

-This change was made to make sure supervised prescribed electrical work is done safely.
-It also makes sure the work has the right level of oversight so it meets the Electricity (Safety) Regulations 2010 and the relevant standards.
+This change was made to make sure supervised PEW is done safely.
+It also makes sure the work has the right level of oversight, so it complies with the Electricity (Safety) Regulations 2010 and the relevant standards.

 More information: